 There are several varieties of mushrooms that grow on mostly finished to fully finished compost.
 The Almond Agaricus is a heat loving Portobello mushroom variety that grows quickly and can fruit as soon as one month after planting.
-Compost can also be incorporated along with other organic material to create Wood Blewit and Bleu Foot beds.
+Compost can also be incorporated along with other organic material to create Wood Blewit bed.
 See "Organic Material" below for more information on growing these two mushroom varieties.

-Wood Blewit and Bleu Foot varieties grow well in beds constructed in a shady area outdoors.
+Wood Blewit grows well in beds constructed in a shady area outdoors.
 These mushrooms prefer a bed built with a mixture of organic materials - some fresh, partially or even fully composted.
 We recommend a mix of compost, bark, twigs, leaves, grass clippings, pine needles and more.

 There are many mushroom varieties that grow on logs - Shiitake, Oyster, Lion's Mane, Comb Tooth, Reishi, Olive Oysterling, and Nameko.
 Cultivating mushrooms on natural logs is a wonderful long-term method for mushroom production.
 A prime Shiitake log can fruit for 8 years or longer!